dralshehri/hijridate/docs/index.rst

    >>> convert.Gregorian.fromisoformat("1982-12-02").to_hijri().isoformat()
    '1403-02-17'

-You can construct a :obj:`convert.Gregorian` object from :obj:`datetime.date`
+You can construct a :obj:`Gregorian` object from :obj:`datetime.date` object:
-object:

 .. code-block:: pycon